mootoday/www-mootoday-com/src/content/blog/2021-my-objectives-key-results/index.md

 Towards the end of each quarter, I will plan the key results for the upcoming quarter.
 Check back frequently at the link below to see what quarterly OKRs I define and whether I achieved the current quarter's OKRs.
 See me succeed or fail 😀.

 ## Why share my OKRs publicly?

-First of all, you can find my OKRs [available here](https://www.notion.so/mikenikles/OKRs-73a4619b8b8f487ca18c6c3d5ee7570f).

 I see three benefits: